etianl/Trouser-Streak/README.md

 - **Voider:** Replaces the world from the top down (Credits to Allah-Hack) I only added options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.

 ## Known Bugs:
+- **Do Not Use These Blocks With AutoMountain**(especially with the SwapStackonRunOut option)**:**
+- Walls and Fences
+- Falling Blocks (Sand, Gravel, Anvils, etc.)
+- Doors
+- Flowers
+- Torches
+- Anything that requires support from a block beneath
+- There may be more
+- **Other:**
 - Turning direction using the back key and mouse with the AutoStaircaseDown module causes double block placement.
 It's fine though for lava flow, just wastes blocks.
 Block wastage can be avoided by just disabling the module, turning, then re-enabling.
 - The antikick with AutoStaircaseFly does not always work when enabling the module while falling.
 - TPFly can hurt you once in a while on disable.
 I tried to prevent this.
 You also rubberband if going toward a block because it attempts to teleport you through it.